puppetlabs/puppetlabs-iis/README.md

 ### Compatibility

 #### OS Compatibility

 This module is compatible only with `Windows Server 2008R2`, `Windows Server 2012`, `Windows Server 2012R2` & `Windows Server 2016`.

 #### IIS Compatibility

 This module only supports `IIS 7.5`, `IIS 8` or `IIS 8.5`.

-#### Powershell Compatibility
+#### PowerShell Compatibility

-This module requires Powershell v2 or greater.
+This module requires PowerShell v2 or greater.
 Works best with PowerShell v3 or above.

 ### Known Issues